Middle & High School Mayhem – Bullying is Real

 Intentionally aggressive, usually repeated, verbal, social, or physical behavior aimed at a specific person or group of people.

-Why Kids bully others
+Why Teens bully others

 A study by UCLA says that many bullies are incentivized by the social status gained after bullying (in middle school.)
 Nearly 2,000 students were surveyed, and the results found that most bullies were deemed "cool" by their peers.
-(Students who were surveyed answered with the names of kids who were considered "cool" – the same students were considered bullies by the surveyed students.)
+(Students who were surveyed answered with the names of teens who were considered "cool" – the same students were considered bullies by the surveyed students.)
 Other research shows that there is a relation between substance abuse and bullying.

 So where does bullying take place?